onewelcome/java-spring-oidc-example/README.md

 user and redirects it back to `http://localhost:8080/signout-callback-oidc`.
 Then the user is logged out in Spring Security and redirected to the home page.

 ### WellKnownJwksController
-The [WellKnownJwksController.java](src/main/java/com/onegini/oidc/WellKnownJwksController.java) is responsible to return a JWKS list (for encryption purpose).
+The [WellKnownJwksController.java](src/main/java/com/onegini/oidc/WellKnownJwksController.java) is responsible for returning the JWKS list (for encryption purpose).
-It returns only that kind of keys that are supported on OP.
-However it's only an example and in production application there is strictly required to store keys in persistence storage and make a key rotation.
-Please keep in mind that OP gets the first key that matched its criteria so returning obsolete key on before fresh one is a mistake.
+It returns only that kinds of keys that are supported by OP.
+However it's only an example and in production's application there is strictly required to store keys in the persistence storage and make a key rotation.
+Please keep in mind that OP gets the first key that matched its criteria so returning obsolete key before fresh one is a mistake.
+See [JSON Web Key (JWK) RFC-7517(https://tools.ietf.org/html/rfc7517)] for more information.

 ### JweKeyGenerator
 The [JweKeyGenerator.java](src/main/java/com/onegini/oidc/encryption/JweKeyGenerator.java) is responsible for key generation.
 It shows how to generate the RSA